Robots for Social Good

 Workshop Date: 11 March, 2019

-- We welcome prospective participants to submit a position paper (up to 2000 words) with a short paragraph (research topics and questions that the author would like to discuss in the workshop).
+- We welcome prospective participants to submit a short paper (2 to 4 pages) with a short paragraph (research topics and questions that the author would like to discuss in the workshop)

 - All papers should be submitted in PDF format using the ACM template.